elkar-ai/elkar-a2a/README.md

 Elkar empowers developers to build and manage collaborative, autonomous multi-agent systems effortlessly.
 By handling the underlying infrastructure with its robust Rust backend and offering a managed service option, Elkar lets you focus on agent logic, not operational overhead.

 Elkar provides:
-- 🚀 **Simplified Agent Development**: A Python SDK for easy A2A protocol integration.
+- 🚀 **Simplified Agent Development**: A Python SDK for easy A2A protocol integration
-- 📊 **Comprehensive Task Management**: A web UI to monitor, manage tasks, view history, and gain insights.
+- 📊 **Comprehensive Task Management**: A web UI to monitor, manage tasks, view history, and gain insights
-- 🛠️ **Powerful Debugging Tools**: An integrated A2A debugger to inspect interactions and accelerate troubleshooting.
+- 🛠️ **Powerful Debugging Tools**: An integrated A2A debugger to inspect interactions and accelerate troubleshooting
-- ☁️ **Flexible Deployment**: Options for self-hosting or using our managed service.
+- ☁️ **Flexible Deployment**: Options for self-hosting or using our managed service
-- ⚙️ **High-Performance Backend**: Built with Rust for reliability and speed.
+- ⚙️ **High-Performance Backend**: Built with Rust for reliability and speed

 Forget about infrastructure concerns—Elkar handles the complexity so your agents can focus on what matters: working together.